- About Us

 Q. What does Sharsheret mean and how do I pronounce it?

 A. Sharsheret (pronounced shar-sheh-ret) is Hebrew for chain, symbolizing the connections we make among women, families, and communities facing breast cancer and ovarian cancer.
+Please note, the correct spelling of our name is Sharsheret, not Sharsharet.

 Q. How does Sharsheret help?